Stop Calling for a Two-State Solution — Unless You Mean It

 Oslo II, a follow-up deal in 1995, divided up the occupied West Bank into three zones with varying levels of Israel and local Palestinian rule, via the newly created Palestinian Authority (PA).
 This was ostensibly intended to be a temporary plan before a final peace solution was to be decided by the end of the century.

 However, opponents of the peace process quickly lept into action.
-Particularly, the prominent Israeli right-wing Likud Party and Palestinian Islamic nationalist Group Hamas, founded during the First Intifada, became committed to reversing the Oslo Accords.
+Particularly, the prominent Israeli right-wing Likud Party and Palestinian Islamic nationalist group Hamas, founded during the First Intifada, became committed to reversing the Oslo Accords.

 Less than two months after the signing of Oslo II, Labor Party Israeli Prime Minister Yitzhak Rabin, a supporter of the peace process, was assassinated by a far-right Israeli extremist who felt Rabin had sold Israel out to the Palestinians.
 The shocking murder came despite the agreement’s modest nature that had failed to resolve many of the most important aspects of the conflict, such as the political control of Jerusalem, the right of return for the Palestinian diaspora, and, of course, the permanent status of the Israeli settlements.